 Due to higher cash flows at certain times during the year, the County's investment in overnight repurchase agreements for which the underlying securities were held by the dealer increased significantly.
 As a result, the amounts that were in category 3 at those times were substantially higher than at year end.

-The County maintains a cash and investment pool for all funds under the control of the County Treasurer.
-The total pooled cash reported at June 30, 2003, is detailed as follows:
+The total cash reported at June 30, 2005, is detailed as follows: